-For the more urban roadtripper, a week-long drive from Portland, Oregon to Whistler, British Columbia - or vice versa - is as good as it gets.
+For the more urban roadtripper, a week-long drive from Portland, Oregon, to Whistler, British Columbia, is as good as it gets.
 Spend a few days in Oregon’s granola capital – leave the car and make a bike your main mode of transport – then zip north to caffeine-filled Seattle.
 Grab a latte at the original Starbucks, sit down for a seafood lunch at Pike Place Market, say a quick hello to Bill and Melinda, then cross the border to lovely Vancouver.
-Once your passport’s been stamped, stretch your legs along the seawall, a 8.8 km path that surrounds Stanley Park, before shopping in Vancouver’s stellar boutiques.
+Once your passport’s been stamped, stretch your legs along the seawall, a seven-plus-kilometre path that surrounds Stanley Park, before shopping in Vancouver’s stellar boutiques.
 Then it’s back to your car for the final, and arguably most beautiful, leg of your drive to Whistler, a charming vacation spot year-round.

 Bohemia and Moravia, Czech Republic